mk270/whitakers-words/operational.md

     WORDS infile

-<BR>causes WORDS to execute with the contents of the inflie.
+<BR>causes WORDS to execute with the contents of the infile.
 The infile may be from any folder if the full path name is given.